NSLS-II-LIX/py4xs/docs/data.md

   `exp` : the ExpPara for the scattering data.

   `label` : by default this is set to the name of the data file.
-But it could be set when the instance is initilized.
+But it could be set when the instance is initialized.

   `uid, timestamp` : optional information.
 They are extracted from the data file for Pilatus data collected at NSLS-II.

   `conv_Iq(self, qgrid, mask=None, cor_factor=1)`: convert the 2D scattering data
   into a 1D scattering intensity profile.